evertonjuniti/sjcam-owncast-aws/Instructions/docs-en-us/11-Lambda.md

         ```
         - In this route you are expected to receive a list of video segments for the video Id you used in the call (in pathParameters)
     - In a way, everything is working, these tests validate that the Lambda function can make the expected calls and that the role has the correct policies for accessing the EC2 instances and the Bucket
-    - #### Let's undo the change we made for the test
-    - In the editor's source code, go to the definition of the function called validate_authorization
-    - Before the try, remove the statement:
-      ```
-      return None
-      ```
-    - Then click the Deploy button

 ---
 [⬅️ Previous: Cognito configuration](10-Cognito.md) | [🏠 Index](../README.md) | [Next: API Gateway Configuration ➡️](12-API-Gateway.md)